Christian Jacobs: Yo Gabba Gabba!

 In 1999, Jacobs and Schultz formed a production company which was later formalized as "The Magic Store" with the goal of creating family-oriented television entertainment.
 Together, the two independently created, wrote and directed two pilot episodes in 2005 for a preschooler-targeted children's television series called Yo Gabba Gabba!.
 The series was picked up by ViacomCBS's Nickelodeon channel in 2007, eventually becoming an international success and winning numerous television awards.
 Yo Gabba Gabba! has since completed four seasons.
 The pilot started in 1999.

 Personal life

-Christian Jacobs is an avid surfer, skateboarder, Japanese toy collector and artist.
-He lives in Huntington Beach, California, with his wife and four children.
+Jacobs lives in Huntington Beach, California, with his wife and four children.